aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/hyperlinkqueries/get_any_hyperlinks/_index.md

 ## get_any_hyperlinks {#}
-Get all IHyperlinkContainer subobjects that contain not null HyperlinkMouseOver.
+Get all IHyperlinkContainer subobjects that contain not None HyperlinkMouseOver.
             With given IHyperlinkContainer object you can manage its hyperlink (read, update or remove).
 See IHyperlinkContainer interface.